 Linage: Australian Shepherd and Labrador Retriever.

-This Australian Shepherd Lab mix is, as the name suggests, a mix between the Australian Shepherd and a Lab.
-And since… the American Kennel Club (AKC) doesn’t officially recognize the Aussiedor as a separate dog breed (or any other hybrid or designer dog for that matter) the “official” origin of this particular dog breed remains unknown.
+This Australian Shepherd Lab mix is, as the name suggests, a mix between the Australian Shepherd and a Labrador Retriever.
+And since… the American Kennel Club (AKC) doesn’t officially recognize the Aussiedor as a separate dog breed (or any other hybrid or designer dog for that matter) the “official” origin of this particular dog breed remains somewhat a mystery.

 What we can assume…